DelicTide/5djava/readme.md

+# Project Summary: Building a Tesseract in 4D Space Using Three.js and Vite

+## Introduction
+This project aims to visualize a tesseract, which is a four-dimensional hypercube, using modern web technologies.
+The motivation behind this project is to explore the complexities and possibilities of visualizing multi-dimensional objects in a 3D space.

+## Objective
+The objective of this project is to create a visual representation of a tesseract using Three.js for rendering and Vite for development.

+## Installation
+To install and run this project, follow the steps below:
+1. Clone the repository
+2. Run `npm install`
+3. Run `npm run dev`

+## Usage
+To use the application, open it in a web browser and interact with the 4D tesseract using the available controls.

+## Contributing
+Contributions are welcome!
+Please fork the repository and create a pull request.

+## License
+This project is licensed under the MIT License.

+## Screenshots
+Coming soon.

 Project Summary: Building a Tesseract in 4D Space Using Three.js and Vite

 Objective: The objective of this project is to create a visual representation of a tesseract (a 4D hypercube) using Three.js for rendering and Vite for development.
 The ultimate goal is to explore the complexities and possibilities of visualizing 4D objects in a 3D space.